Skip to content

 Rules to apply Adapalene and Tretinoin

 • Always wear sunscreen when you’re out during the day.
-Using any of the Retinoids makes your skin highly photosensitive which means the skin is very sensitive to UV light.
+Using Adapalene and Tretinoin makes your skin highly photosensitive which means the skin is very sensitive to UV light.

-• Do not use it very close to your eyes, mouth, or nose.
-(To be safer, Apply a layer of Vaseline around the mouth & eyes).
+• Do not use them very close to your eyes, mouth, or nose.
+(To be safer, Apply a layer of Vaseline around the mouth and eyes).

-• For sensitive skin types & beginners, always start with the lowest concentration.
+• For sensitive skin types and beginners, always start with the lowest concentration of Adapalene and Tretinoin.

-• Don’t forget to use it on the neck as well.
+• Don’t forget to use them on the neck as well.
+The skin of the neck is thinner and ages faster.

-• Don’t apply it on damp skin.
+• Don’t apply them on damp skin.
 Pat the skin dry first.

-• Don’t forget to layer it with a non-comedogenic moisturizer.
+• Don’t forget to layer them with a non-comedogenic moisturizer.

-• Start with using it twice a week & then gradually increase it to every other night.
+• Start with using it twice a week and then gradually increase them every other night.

-• Try & avoid any other potential irritants like acids or chemical exfoliants when you’re beginning your Retinoid journey.
+• Try and avoid any other potential irritants like Salicylic acid or chemical exfoliants when you begin to use adapalene or tretinoin.
 This can minimize your excess flaking or chances of over-exfoliation.

 Who should not use Tretinoin and Adapalene?

-• If you’re trying for pregnancy, are pregnant, or breastfeeding.
-DO NOT use any of the Retinoids.
-Both Topical & Oral retinoids have multiple side effects on the developing embryo & fetus like a variety of birth defects.
-Miscarriages etc.
+• If you’re trying for pregnancy, are pregnant, or are breastfeeding.
+Do not use any of the Retinoids.
+Both Topical and Oral retinoids have multiple side effects on the developing embryo and fetus like a variety of birth defects, miscarriages etc.

-• People with Rosacea and Eczema shouldn’t use them, it can increase skin irritation.
+• People with sensitive skin types like Rosacea and Eczema shouldn’t use them, it can increase skin irritation and make the skin drier.

 How to handle Adapalene and Tretinoin skin allergic reactions?